-A large amount of the book-length material still available as hard-copy volumes was created prior to the mid-1980s era of standardised text processing software, and the availability of PostScript.
+A large amount of the book-length material still available as hard-copy volumes was created prior to the era of standardised text processing software, and the availability of PostScript.
 Some of it may have been set on a variety of second- and third-generation typesetting machines, some will have been set on hot-metal machines and yet more will have been hand typeset.
+It would certainly be possible to re-key and re-set a Phillimore volume, provided the necessary typefaces could be identified, using software such as Quark Express or Adobe InDesign.
+But this is a seriously labour-intensive process and one has to constantly cross refer to the original material to check that line spacing, measure and general layout characteristics are being faithfully reproduced.
+It is also a problem in WYSIWYG page layout programs that tabular layout capabilities are not generally as powerful as those found in markup-driven systems such as troff / tbl and LATEX.